Your Stop Is an Invalidation Point

 Why Tight Stops Cost More

-A structure-based stop at 8 points, placed below a real swing low, only triggers when the market actually breaks that level.
-That's meaningful information: the level you were counting on didn't hold.
-The wider stop gets hit less often because it's beyond the noise zone, and when it does get hit, it's telling you something real.
+A structure-based stop at 8 points only triggers when the market actually breaks the level.
+That's meaningful information.
+The wider stop gets hit less often, and when it does, it's telling you something real.

-Every stop placement method in this lesson feeds the same formula from Lesson 2.
-The method determines the distance.
+Every stop placement method feeds the same formula from Lesson 2.
 The distance determines the size.
-And once you have both a logical stop and a correct position size, the next question is whether the potential reward justifies that risk.
-That's what Lesson 4 covers: risk-to-reward ratios, the math that tells you whether a trade is worth taking before you enter it.
+The next question is whether the potential reward justifies that risk.
+That's Lesson 4: risk-to-reward ratios.